 Military Hearing Loss Claims

-Like any job, when working in the armed forces, the Ministry of Defence (MOD) has a duty to protect you from injury.
-Military personnel should be supplied with and instructed on how to use proper protective equipment and training on the risks involved in order to avoid injury.
-If you have suffered hearing loss during your military service due to the MOD's negligence, you may be able to claim compensation.
+Like any job, when working in the armed forces, the Ministry of Defence (MoD) has a duty to protect you from injury.
+Military personnel should be supplied with and instructed on how to use proper protective equipment, and given training on the risks involved, in order to avoid injury.
+If you have experienced hearing loss during your military service due to the MoD’s negligence, you may be able to pursue compensation claims.

-The expert military injury solicitors at JMW can help you to claim compensation for hearing loss suffered due to excessive noise and the lack of protection against it while serving in the armed forces.
+The expert military injury solicitors at JMW can help you to claim compensation for hearing loss caused by excessive noise and the lack of adequate hearing protection while serving in the armed forces.
 With our no win, no fee claims services, you can be confident that you are at minimal financial risk when choosing to pursue compensation.

-We can work with those who have served in:
+We work with those who have served in:

 • The British Army